Welcome to Year 6's Web Pages

 Maths: Place value and ordering of numbers; reading scales.
 Extend understanding of addition and subtraction; solving money and word problems; mass; time; position; Fractions and decimals; Multiplication and division.

-ICT: APP development
+Computing: APP development

 Art/DT: Art related to Andy Goldsworthy

-Off site visits: Baptist Church and Chiltern open air museum.
+Off site visits: Baptist Church.

 The children will continue to use both their homework book for storing worksheets and their Home-School Communication book.
 If you have any queries about either of these, please do not hesitate to ask.
 Please remember that the Home-School Communication book is not suitable for reporting absences.